Preparing for CMBS workout and negotiating effectively.

 A CMBS borrower should not go it alone.
 Assemble your team early:

 Legal Counsel (Experienced in CMBS): Retain a legal expert with specific experience in CMBS loan workouts to navigate complex servicer and intercreditor matters.
-They are essential for navigating PSA nuances, negotiating intercreditor or guaranty issues, and protecting you from missteps.
+They are essential for navigating PSA nuances, negotiating, and protecting you from missteps.
 As noted earlier, top law firms often represent servicers, so find one that is not conflicted out – easier said than done.
 Your regular real estate attorney might say “I can handle it,” but if they’ve never dealt with a CMBS special servicer, tell them no thank you.

-Brokerage/Leasing Input: Even if you’re not planning to sell, involve a brokerage team to get Broker Opinions of Value (BOV) and perhaps list the property quietly for backup offers.
-A BOV or appraisal from your side helps you counter the trust’s appraisal.
+Brokerage/Leasing Input: Even if you’re not otherwise planning to sell, involve a brokerage team and solicit Opinions of Value (BOV) and perhaps list the property quietly for backup offers.
 Also, top brokers can give insight on market rent, occupancy, and maybe identify interested buyers should an investor be needed.
-In many workouts, showing the servicer that “I’ve shopped the market and here’s the best offer we got for the asset” can justify your proposal terms.
+In many workouts, showing the servicer that “I’ve marketed the asset for sales and here’s the best offer” can justify your proposal terms.
 Just be cautious: openly listing a property that is underwater can be tricky (brokers may be hesitant, knowing it can’t trade free-and-clear without a deal with the lender).

 Your Internal Team: Make sure your asset management, property management, and accounting folks are in the loop.
 You’ll need to produce a lot of information for the servicer (financials, budgets, leases, etc.) quickly.
 Having your books in order and prompt reporting will build credibility.
-Plus, if a receiver ever looms, you want no loose ends that a transition could exploit.
+Plus, if a receiver ever looms, you want no loose ends that undermine your credibility.

 While building the team, also start gathering intel on the other side: Who is the special servicer on your deal?
 Who likely owns the controlling class?
 (Sometimes you can find this in bondholder reports or servicer commentary – e.g., if a particular fund is known to be the B-piece buyer).
 Research recent news: are there stories of that servicer granting extensions or doing loan sales?
-Some servicers might prefer note sales (selling the loan to a third party) as an exit, others rarely do.
 Knowing their playbook helps you tailor your approach.

 4. Develop a Realistic Business Plan and Proforma Model for the Asset

 Before you propose anything to the lender, underwrite your asset as if you were the lender.
+Also view this as if you are investing in the asset anew.
 Develop a comprehensive proforma that forecasts the property's cash flow over a realistic timeframe (e.g., 5-10 years).
-This model becomes the foundation for your workout ask.
+This model becomes the foundation and baseline for your workout ask.
+You will overlay you proposal and lenders counters on this to determine whether a workout is acceptable.
 Key elements:

 Conservative Assumptions: Don’t assume sky-high rent growth or optimistic lease-up if market conditions don’t support it.
 The servicer will heavily scrutinize your numbers or commission their own appraisal.
 It’s better to slightly underplay and then demonstrate why even under this conservative case, a mod makes sense.
 For instance, if occupancy is 80% now, maybe assume only 85% in 2 years, not 95%.
 If current market rent is $20/SF, maybe use $21 next year, not $25.
-As one advisor noted, the plan should reflect the true competitive position of the property in the market – what an unbiased third party would project, not the rose-colored view of the owner.
+The plan should reflect the true competitive position of the property in the market – what an unbiased third party would project, not the rose-colored view of the owner.
+Because, if you show yourself to be a dreamer, the lender will want your deal to reflect it.
 Great potential doesn’t add leverage for the borrower, it just asks why the borrower didn’t deliver up to now.

 CapEx and Tenant Improvements: Be honest about what investment the property needs.
 If part of your request is that the lender allow use of reserves or fund leasing costs (they may not fund new money, but perhaps allow trapped funds to be used), outline those costs clearly.
 E.g., “Property will require $2M in TI over next 3 years to lease remaining vacancies; without this, occupancy will stagnate.”
-If you don’t mention it, the servicer will – and if you have no plan for it, they’ll doubt your credibility.
+Even if you don’t mention it, the servicer will arrive at their own determination anyways – and if you have no plan for it, they’ll doubt your credibility.

 Multiple Scenarios: Perhaps have a base case and downside case to demonstrate you’ve pressure-tested the plan.
 Also identify when the trust gets paid: e.g., in a modification, are you proposing they get paid off at a refinanced balloon in 3 years?
 Show what metrics the property will have then (DSCR, LTV) to indicate refinancing is plausible.
 Servicers hate open-ended extensions; they want to see an exit.
 If your plan provides one (like a sale or refi at a point when value has recovered), back it up with data.